Get

 4. Praise, Praise, Praise!

 As with any training, praise and positive reinforcement are keys to success.
-Potty training is a learned behavior that you want your Miniature Schnauzer to perform, which can require holding their urine and feces for a while.
+Potty training is a learned behavior that you want your Miniature Schnauzer to perform, which can require them to develop bladder and bowel control over time.
 By giving your Miniature Schnauzer a treat when they go in the right place, you’re making it worthwhile for them to hold their pee and go where you want them to.

 Make sure you find your dog’s motivators (food or toys) and go all-out with praise; making a big deal about every trip outside/ in their designated potty spot makes it exciting for your Miniature Schnauzer.
 Most won’t be able to resist that level of happiness again (especially the affectionate Miniature Schnauzer), so praise can be a very effective training tool.